OpenHeaders/open-headers-browser-extension/README.md

 ![Open Headers Logo](./images/icon128.png)

-A Chrome extension for managing HTTP headers with static and dynamic sources.
+A browser extension for managing HTTP headers with static and dynamic sources.
 Modify request headers for specific domains with values from HTTP requests, environment variables, files, and more.

 ## Features

 - 🔄 **Dynamic Sources**: Pull header values from HTTP requests, environment variables, and local files
+- 🌐 **Cross-Browser Support**: Works on Chrome, Firefox, Edge, and Safari
 - 🔌 **Live Updates**: Values automatically refresh when source content changes
-- 🌐 **Multiple Domain Targeting**: Apply headers to specific domains using URL patterns
+- 🎯 **Multiple Domain Targeting**: Apply headers to specific domains using URL patterns
 - 🛡️ **Header Validation**: Automatic validation and sanitization of header values
 - 💾 **Persistent Settings**: Header configurations are saved and restored automatically
 - 📋 **Import/Export**: Share header configurations across devices or save backups